 Skye has been nationally recognized for her writing achievements, including being named a Top 25 Screenwriter to Watch in 2020 by the International Screenwriters Association receiving the 2019 Fresh Voices Grand Prize winner, and the Grand Prize in ISA’s Emerging Screenwriter’s Competition in 2018.
 Skye's continued professional development includes acceptance and participation in the 2019 Sundance Institute Screenwriters Intensive Program.
 She was also awarded the Alfred P. Sloan Feature Film Commissioning Grant through the Sundance Institute Fellowship program at the 2019 Sundance Film Festival.

-As of 2022, Skye is working on a feature film adaptation and biography for a renowned LGBTQ+ activist, and recently completed the adaptation of the novel, "When The Men Were Gone" for her LA-based literary management firm, Writ Large.
+As of 2022, Skye is working on a feature film adaptation and biography for a renowned LGBTQ+ activist, and is directing her first film; the narrative short Little Genes.

 She is passionate about all things art and storytelling which is emphasized in her work, featuring strong female protagonists and/ or members of the world's minority class.
 She's an advocate for the oppressed, a voice for the voiceless, and believes that film has the power to change minds and lives.

 Skye's lived multiple lives, with careers as an Advertising Project Manager, Sports App Product Manager, and Volunteer Dog Walker.
 She shares her time between her homes in Salt Lake City and Los Angeles, which means that her wardrobe is in constant flux between snow boots and stilettos.

 Skye loves to read suspense novels and watch true crime TV, both of which have contributed to her growing insomnia and irrational fear of basements.
 Feel free to reach out any time, especially at night, as she's usually awake.